kaleo-sato/aeries-importer/README.md

 * Python 3
 * Have Kaleo add your email to the [list of test users](https://console.cloud.google.com/apis/credentials/consent?authuser=1&project=aeries-importer).
   * This is to enable Google authentication for Google Classroom.
+* Download the credentials.json file from the Google Cloud application (talk to Kaleo again if needed).

 ## Disclaimer:
 I developed this with many frail assumptions about the data format in mind.
 The Aeries API is limited to IT department